Simple Living With Nature

 Store the rose hip syrup in the refrigerator and it will keep for up to 6 months.
 It can also be frozen for longer storage.

-Rose hips have varying levels of natural pectin, and if you happen to get some with a lot of pectin it can sometimes cause the syrup to become more jelly-like, especially after being refrigerated.
+Rose hips have varying levels of natural pectin.
+If you happen to get some with a lot of pectin it can sometimes cause the syrup to become more jelly-like, especially after being refrigerated.

 Edible Uses of Rose Hip Syrup